-Established in 1972, the James Cook Hotel is a much loved Wellington institution, named after Captain James Cook, who first sighted New Zealand in 1796 on the Endeavour.
+Established in 1972, the James Cook Hotel is a Wellington city icon and one of New Zealand's first international hotels.
 The property joined the Hotel Grand Chancellor Group in the early 2000's when the parent company, Grand Hotels International, first entered the New Zealand market.
 The Hotel is ideally positioned on The Terrace in close proximity to the business and government district.
 Guests benefit from direct access off the State Highway One and pedestrian access to Lambton Quay, the golden mile of shopping in Wellington City.
-The 268 room Hotel has a 100% NBS (New Building Standard) Rating; a national measurement of a buildings seismic strength.
+The 269 room Hotel has a 100% NBS (New Building Standard) Rating; a national measurement of a buildings seismic strength.
 We are part of the 'coolest little capital in the world' and encourage our visitors to explore nearby attractions, soak up the culture and make the most of their time in Wellington, New Zealand.

 One of our most valuable assets are our staff and we consistently receive positive feedback from guests regarding the high level of service and warm welcome extended to our visitors.
 We have a Human Resource department dedicated to developing our team, encouraging internal promotion and upskilling.
 Supporting the community, we aim to employ persons living in the local area wherever possible and have close relationships with hospitality training institutes such as WelTec, New Zealand School of Tourism, Victoria University of Wellington and ServiceIQ.
-The Hotel participates in the HotelIQ programme for front line staff and the Level 5 National Diploma in Hospitality for supervisors and managers.
+The Hotel participates in the HotelIQ programme for frontline staff and the Level 5 National Diploma in Hospitality for supervisors and managers.
 As one of ten Hotel Grand Chancellor’s located in Australia and New Zealand, our people have the opportunity to grow their careers by transferring to one of our sister properties.
 If you have a passion for great customer service and want to grow your professional hospitality career, please visit our recruitment website.

 Our Guests Wellbeing